 On April 20th BC Hydro announced changes to the net-metering program.
 The announcement was made late on a Friday afternoon, which is when one makes announcements that you hope the public and media will ignore.

 What is more worrisome is the contents of the submission to the BC Utilities Commission (BCUC) which will need to approve the change.
-In the submission it is clear that BC Hydro thinks that there is already too much enrolment in the net-metering program.
+In the submission it is clear that BC Hydro thinks that there is already too much enrollment in the net-metering program.
 And they state they will further review the program and make another submission to the BCUC before the end of the year.
 Reading between the lines it seems their next submission will restrict net-metering further or end the program.